thunderbird/developer-docs/planning/roadmap.md

 These features always require **maintenance, regressions and security fixes, and upstream porting**.

-What we won'ât do during this cycle is adding new features or rebuilding big chunks of code outside of the prioritized components and efforts listed in the front-end and back-end tables.
+What we won't do during this cycle is adding new features or rebuilding big chunks of code outside of the prioritized components and efforts listed in the front-end and back-end tables.

-These "outsiders"" listed here are a way to highlight low priority maintenance efforts that can happen during the year, but that on't (shouldn't) take us away from the top priorities.
+These "outsiders"" listed here are a way to highlight low priority maintenance efforts that can happen during the year, but that won't (shouldn't) take us away from the top priorities.

 **Feeds**
 * Inheriting the email UI for now is acceptable.